johannesfelber/beamer_control/README.md

 # Beamer Control
-A small python script for Raspberry Pi to control a BenQ projector via RS232 over sACN (E1.31) or Art-Net (or any other OLA input).
+A small python script for Raspberry Pi to control a projector via RS232 over sACN (E1.31) or Art-Net (or any other OLA input).
 Commands are executed if DMX values are hold for more than 5 seconds.

 ## Prerequisites